Create an Ubuntu Core image¶

 Build the snap:

-The sample “product_serial” is loosely generated (date -Is
+The sample “product_serial” is generated by date -Is

-Now register the snap name in your Base Snap Store and push the initial revision:
+Register the gadget snap name in your Base store and push the initial revision:

 snapcraft whoami